China's Wuhan shuts down transport as global alarm mounts over virus spread

 Britain advised its citizens against all but essential travel to Wuhan.

-However, the virus has already spread beyond the city to population centres including Beijing, Shanghai, Macau and Hong Kong.
+However, the virus has already spread beyond the city to population centers including Beijing, Shanghai, Macau and Hong Kong.

 The official China Daily newspaper said 544 cases had now been confirmed in the country.
 Thailand has confirmed four cases, while the United States, Taiwan, South Korea and Japan have each reported one.